Rafael Mentzingen

-Rafael Duizit Mentzingen (born 2 May 1996) is a Brazilian professional footballer who plays as a midfielder or forward for USL Championship club North Carolina FC.
+Rafael Duizit Mentzingen (born 2 May 1996) is a Brazilian professional footballer who plays as a midfielder or forward.
+Detroit City FC in the USL Championship.
 He previously appeared at the semi-professional level for Southern West Virginia King's Warriors, Lansing United, and Detroit City and as a professional with Lansing Ignite, Memphis 901, and Chattanooga Red Wolves.

 Born in Rio de Janeiro, Mentzingen came to the United States to play collegiate soccer at Bryan College.
 He spent two years with the Lions before transferring and playing his final two years of eligibility at Valparaiso.
 Mentzingen was selected in the fourth round of the 2019 MLS SuperDraft, but instead signed for USL League One club Lansing Ignite, with who he made his professional debut in 2019.
 The club folded after just one year of existence, with Mentzingen moving on to join Memphis 901 for the 2020 season.

 Early life

 Born in Rio de Janeiro, Brazil, Mentzingen grew up in the municipality of Resende.
 He began playing futsal at the age of four, switching to football when he was 11.
 He began his career in the youth teams of Volta Redonda, later representing Resende and Vasco da Gama as a teenager.
 Mentzingen came to the United States at the age of 19 through an agency that matched colleges to foreign footballers.
 At the time, he spoke only Portuguese, but learned English within three months of his arrival in America.